marcomaroni-github/instagram-to-bluesky/README.md

 2. Install Node.js: `npm i -g ts-node`
 3. In the project folder run: `npm i`
 3. Create an .env file in the project folder by setting the following variables:
-- `BLUESKY_USERNAME` = username into which you want to import the tweets (e.g. "test.bsky.social")
+- `BLUESKY_USERNAME` = username into which you want to import the posts (e.g. "test.bsky.social")
 - `BLUESKY_PASSWORD` = account password created via App Password (eg. "pwd123")
 - `ARCHIVE_FOLDER` = full path to the folder containing the Instagram archive (e.g. "C:/Temp/instagram-archive")

-**I highly recommend trying to simulate the import first and import a small range of tweets, using the additional parameters documented below.**
+**I highly recommend trying to simulate the import first and import a small range of posts, using the additional parameters documented below.**

 ## Running the script